 We encourage the involvement of your family and/or carers to help you to develop your confidence in everyday situations.
 You will be supported by a personal tutor, learning support worker and adapted materials, to meet individual learning needs.

-At entry 3 level learners will particpate in one of the following enterprises Horticulture, Catering and Pyramids shop.
+At entry 3 level learners will particpate in an enterprise e.g. Catering.

 Learners at level 1 currently can particiapte in a Sports based programme based at the Oval campus.